 We have been advised from the Lewis County Public Health & Social Services the change in status of the Alta Vista Water System #11 from a group B to Group A Transient Non-Community (TNC).
 This is the water system that serves you and your neighbors.

-Lewis County Health has established the reason for this change is due to your lot, at 145 Scenic Lane, potentially being able to accommodate more than “25 or more people per day for at least 60 days per year quoted by Lewis County Health.
+Lewis County Health has established the reason for this change is due to your lot, at 145 Scenic Lane, potentially being able to accommodate more than “25 or more people per day for at least 60 days per year” quoted by Lewis County Health.

 The difference in monitoring and operations for a Group A - TNC is significantly more involved and therefore costs more to operate.
 Because your lot has been established as the sole reason for this change we propose the attached contract to cover the increased costs of operation.